2018 Winner: Ubuntu Pathways

 - Depth rather than breadth of scale by continuously improving service quality to bolster impact

 - Localized, grassroots development contextualized to mitigate the specific challenges that Gqeberha’s townships face

 - Sustainable investments in community leadership, capacity-building, and infrastructure

 Ubuntu is an exemplary organization in the field of nonprofits for its heightened focus on one region.
 Ubuntu has focused its service on communities in Gqeberha’s townships , but has shown how children and families can escape poverty through comprehensive support services.
 They maintain strong partnerships with community partners such as the Eastern Cape Department of Health, the Department of Social Development, South African Police Service, and Uviwe Child and Youth services.
 Other nonprofits aspiring to implement grassroots community development programs can benefit from studying Ubuntu’s model for making the local community an organizational priority.
-In order to share the Ubuntu model and help other organizations wishing to implement grassroots-based community development around the world, they plan to launch the Ubuntu Institute, an incubator program that will help entrepreneurs create community-led development programs and spread their effective approach to development.
+In order to share the Ubuntu model and help other organizations wishing to implement grassroots-based community development around the world, they launched the Ubuntu Advisory, an incubator program that will help entrepreneurs create community-led development programs and spread their effective approach to development.

 - Founder and CEO Jacob Lief featured in Fortune Magazine’s ‘40 Under 40’, recognized at the World Economic Forum as a Young Global Leader, and Selected as an Aspen Institute Global Fellow

 - Ubuntu’s model has been featured by the Clinton Global Initiative as a blueprint for community development